agilecoder-org/landing-page/content/posts/the-rise-of-low-code-and-no-code-platforms-in-the-business-world.md

 ---
 title: 'The Rise of Low-Code and No-Code Platforms in the Business World'
 excerpt: "Creating a developer-friendly business isn't just about improving workflows—it's about fostering an environment that empowers developers to be their best.
-In this blog, we explore why prioritizing developer experience can drive productivity, reduce turnover, and ultimately lead to better products and faster time-to-market."
+In this tech blog, we explore why prioritizing developer experience can drive productivity, reduce turnover, and ultimately lead to better products and faster time-to-market."
 date: '2025-05-11'
 author: 'Smruti R Badatya'
 coverImage: '/assets/the-rise-of-low-code-and-no-code-platforms-in-the-business-world.jpg'